AdobeDocs/experience-manager-assets-essentials.en/help/adminster-aem-assets-essentials.md

    >[!NOTE]
    >
-   >You must add users to the Administrator Assets Essentials product profile to manage tasks in the Assets Essentials application, such as [Create folder structure](#create-folder-structure), [Manage permissions for folders](#manage-permissions-for-folders), and [Setup Metadata Forms](#metadata-forms).
+   >You must add users to the Administrator Assets Essentials product profile in the Admin Console to manage tasks, such as [Create folder structure](#create-folder-structure), [Manage permissions for folders](#manage-permissions-for-folders), and [Setup Metadata Forms](#metadata-forms), in the Assets Essentials application.

 ### Add user groups {#add-user-groups}